-I am a Senior Lecturer in the Systems and Networks Group at the Department of Computer Science at University College London.
-I received the PhD in 2008 from MIT; for more biographical info, see curriculum vitae.
+I am a tenure-track Senior Lecturer (U.S. equivalent: Associate Prof.) in the Systems and Networks Group at the Department of Computer Science at University College London.
+I received the PhD in 2008 from Hari Balakrishnan at MIT.

 My research interests are in all aspects of computer networks, from the basic architecture of the wireless physical layer to high-level security properties.